BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/CageContentTransform.md

-# Cell Content Transform
+# Cage Content Transform

-Transform cell content into an integer.
+Transform cage content into an integer.

 ## Overview

-This is an <doc:OffsetTransform> that transforms cell content to an integer.
+This is an <doc:OffsetTransform> that transforms cage content to an integer.

+TODO:
 ## Details

 Size      | Solution offset | Candidates offset | Max value